Weekly High Frequency Indicators: Rebounding Metrics Confront Rebounding Virus

 - Down -1.1% to 3009.05

-Two weeks ago, briefly, there was a new 3 month high.
-There has not been a 3 month low in the past 3 months, so this metric has turned positive.
+Two weeks ago, briefly, there was a new 3-month high.
+There has not been a 3-month low in the past 3 months, so this metric has turned positive.

 Regional Fed New Orders Indexes